About Us: Overview

 FEA WEB OF CONNECTIONS:

 FEA operates based on a "web of connections" that begins with the FEA students at its core.
 Students are guided by a local FEA Advisor (most often a teacher or school counselor).
-FEA Advisors are networked with a FEA Coordinator (typically a school district employee) that serves as a point of contact for all Advisors in their school districts as well as the statewide FEA staff.
+FEA Advisors are networked with a FEA Coordinator (typically a school district employee) who serves as a point of contact for all Advisors in their school district as well as the statewide FEA staff.
 The connections continue at the statewide level with partners that include the Alaska Native Education Association, PITAAS and ANESA, the FEA Planning Group and FEA Advisory Committee, as well as the many communities that support and nurture FEA students.